How did we get here? Making Rebel Yell Creative

 Corporate dropouts make good resisters.

 I quit my corporate job in May.
 It was a sudden move, but also a years-overdue move.
-I couldn’t do the corporate bullshit anymore, couldn’t feel like a number anymore.
+I couldn’t do the corporate thing anymore, couldn’t feel like a number anymore.
 Especially when the outside world is also trying to make us feel that way.

 So I left my job in May, with vague thoughts of doing freelance work of some sort.